- Copywriting Services

 What you write about your product will likely be met with a degree of skepticism.
 After all, the prospect knows your goal is to generate sales.

 One of the best ways to defeat that skepticism is to use social proof.
-Testimonials, case studies, endorsements, and posts on social media like Facebook and Twitter are effective tools of persuasion.
+Testimonials, case studies, endorsements, reviews, ratings and posts on social media like Facebook and Twitter are effective tools of persuasion.

-E-commerce buyers are more likely to buy if they believe the product is popular.
+E-commerce buyers are more likely to buy if they believe the product is a best seller.
 Social proof helps highlight the products that are customer favorites.

 Third party endorsements carry impact.
 Get and use them whenever you can.
 If the testimonials are a bit long or poorly written, have a professional copywriter do some minor editing.